linode/docs/docs/products/compute/compute-instances/guides/clone-instance/index.md

 This process copies all disks and configuration profiles to a newly created Compute Instance on your account.

 {{< note >}}
-Before continuing, it's recommended to power off the instance you would like to clone.
+Before continuing, you should power off the instance you want to clone.
 This helps prevent data corruption.
 {{< /note >}}

 1. Log in to the [Cloud Manager](https://cloud.linode.com).